These are the most common questions Elf Stacy receives about Santa and Letters.

 Costs: Website and advertising fees, Ink and paper to print order, ink and paper for draft, ink for final letter & envelope, color letterhead, envelope, sticker seal, surprise insert, word processing time, stamp, shipping per letter to Alaska for postmark, donation to Starbound Theater, and PayPal or Google fees to accept credit card payments.

-We prefer PayPal or Google.
-It is an incredibly easy and safe way to pay online, and if you select PayPal you may pay with a credit card without even opening a PayPal account.
+We prefer PayPal.
+It is an incredibly easy and safe way to pay online, and you may pay with a credit card without even opening a PayPal account.
 However, you may send in a check, money order, or cash if you like.
 Just remember that checks can take up to 10 days to clear, and letters are not processed until payment is received.
 Cash should only be used if you have no alternative since it is risky to send by mail.
 Payments should be made out to: Stacy Rose, 805 Jackson Street, Fairfield, CA 94533.

 We write letters to people of all ages!
 I'm sure that letters from Santa would definitely brighten up the holidays for our soldiers away from home.
 We also write letters to newborn babies, babies yet to be born, friends, co-workers, bosses, senior citizens, and even pets!